-This November, the critically important COP26 takes place in Glasgow.
-With the eyes of the world on the Clyde, Clyde Docks Preservation Initiative (CDPI) and Still/Moving propose to place an unmissable statement right in front of the delegates and the world’s media, on the site of the Govan Docks, directly opposite the main COP delegate zone.
+In November 2021, the critically important COP26 took place in Glasgow.
+With the eyes of the world on the Clyde, Still/Moving with the support of Clyde Docks Preservation Initiative (CDPI) installed an unmissable statement right in front of the delegates and the world’s media, on the site of the Govan Docks, directly opposite the main COP delegate zone.

-NO NEW WORLDS is a 70m long sculpture made of 3000 energy efficient LED bulbs.
-It was installed in Plymouth last year by us, Still/Moving, and was commissioned to mark the 400th anniversary of the sailing of the Mayflower.
+NO NEW WORLDS is a 70m long sculpture made of over 3000 energy efficient LED bulbs.
+It was installed in Plymouth in 2020, commissioned to mark the 400th anniversary of the sailing of the Mayflower.

-The artwork illuminates the links between climate change and ongoing colonisation.
-It scrolls through nine randomly generated iterations of the phrase, stating NO, NO WORLD, NEW WORLDS, NO NEW WORLDS, the words calling for us to cherish this world.
+The artwork scrolls through nine randomly generated iterations formed from the huge letters, stating NO, NO WORLD, NEW WORLDS, NO NEW WORLDS... the words calling for us to cherish this world.

-We believe it is critical to constantly question the myth of infinite growth on a finite planet, with the exploitation and extraction that has brought us to this pivotal ecological moment.
+As the reality of the environmental threats we face become ever clearer, it is critical that we constantly question the myth of infinite growth on a finite planet, with the exploitation and extraction that has brought us to this pivotal ecological moment.

-For the COP26 Climate Change Conference in Glasgow, we will install the 70m long sculpture NO NEW WORLDS, on the quayside at Govan’s historic A-listed dry docks, right next to the COP Green Zone and opposite the Blue Zone.
+The sculpture was built on the quayside at Govan’s historic Grade A-listed dry docks, right next to the COP Green Zone and opposite the Blue Zone.
 This site was where hundreds of ships that served the British Empire were once built and repaired.
-Set within the conflicting legacy of this site, the installation's reflection will shimmer in the water, facing the delegates and the city beyond.
+Set within the conflicting legacy of this site, the installation's reflection shimmered in the water, facing the delegates and the city beyond.

 Originally commissioned to be part of the Mayflower 400 Commemorations the structure was installed on Plymouth's Mountbatten Breakwater in 2020.